 Cutting the cord immediately after the birth has been routine practice for 50-60 years but more recently research is showing that it is not good for the baby.

-Manage your anxieties about giving birth, with some helpful advice from mums who’ve been there.
+If you’re feeling a bit anxious about giving birth, there are things you can do that may help.
+Here’s some helpful advice from mums who’ve been there.

 The membrane sweep is a drug-free way of helping to bring on labour when you are going past your due date.

-ℹLast reviewed on August 29th, 2017.
+ℹLast reviewed on July 3rd, 2019.
 Next review date July 3rd, 2022.